 In connection with the second legal proceeding the City of Buenos Aires requested a clarification as to whether the Federal court ruling also prohibited the City of Buenos Aires from imposing taxes on the riverboat casino.
 The Federal court rejected this request, and the City of Buenos Aires appealed the decision.
 While this issue was on appeal, the State Lottery of Argentina entered into the settlement agreement, and argued that the appeal had become moot on account of the settlement agreement.
 The Federal Court of Appeals requested that the City of Buenos Aires advise the Court if they were ending their appeal in light of the settlement agreement.
 The City of Buenos Aires answered that it was continuing the appeal, and asked that the Federal Court of Appeals rule on the appeal.
-The Federal Court of Appeals rejected the appeal and confirmed the injunction preventing the City of

-Buenos Aires from assessing or collecting municipal turnover tax.
-The City of Buenos Aires filed an extraordinary appeal that was also rejected.
+The Federal Court of Appeals rejected the appeal and confirmed the injunction preventing the City of Buenos Aires filed an extraordinary appeal that was also rejected.
 The City of Buenos Aires then filed a remedy of complaint (recurso de queja) before the Federal Supreme Court.
 In February 2009, Casino Buenos Aires amended its complaint on account of legislation passed by the City of Buenos Aires establishing specific rates applicable to betting and games of chance for municipal turnover tax.